RWS/studio-api-docs/apiconcepts/translationmemory/adding_language_resources.md

 ```
 ***

-Next, create a new language resources bundle object, which is added on top of the default bundle.
-That way, you leverage all the default resources, and add your own abbreviations, variables, etc. To do this apply the [GetDefaultLanguageResources](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.DefaultLanguageResourceProvider.yml#Sdl_LanguagePlatform_TranslationMemoryApi_DefaultLanguageResourceProvider_GetDefaultLanguageResources_Sdl_Core_Globalization_CultureCode_) method to the default resources bundle object.
-This method takes the source language culture information as parameter, e.g. *en-US*.
+Next, create a new language resources bundle on top of the default bundle.
+This approach lets you keep the default resources and add your own abbreviations and variables.
+To do this, call [GetDefaultLanguageResources](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.DefaultLanguageResourceProvider.yml#Sdl_LanguagePlatform_TranslationMemoryApi_DefaultLanguageResourceProvider_GetDefaultLanguageResources_Sdl_Core_Globalization_CultureCode_) on the default resources provider.
+Pass the source language culture, such as *en-US*.

 # [C#](#tab/tabid-4)
 ```cs